 The reddish and orange colours that we observe on the haze layers above the main clouds, are thought to be caused by the presence of organic molecules such as polycyclic aromatic hydrocarbons (PAHs) including ethane and acetylene.
 These molecules are produced by the chemical reactions of methane interacting with ultraviolet radiation, and are the type of molecule that we would smell, if such a thing were possible on Jupiter.

-As well as PAHs, small amounts of hydrogen cyanide might be present in the deeper layers of the Jovian atmosphere, and it is the smell of this molecule that captivated our perfumer’s mind, because is often described as having a faint smell of bitter almonds, although not everybody can detect this odour.
+As well as PAHs, there was some speculation in the past about small amounts of hydrogen cyanide in the deeper layers of the Jovian atmosphere, a molecule that was observed following the cometary impact of Shoemaker-Levy 9 in 1994.
+It is the smell of this molecule that captivated our perfumer’s mind, because is often described as having a faint smell of bitter almonds, although not everybody can detect this odour.

 MORE ABOUT JUPITER